MikeMitterer/gradle-texen-plugin/README.md

 Texen Gradle Plugin
 ====================

-This plugin for Gradle allows you to generate all sort of text output.
-To use it, simply include the required JARs via `buildscript {}` and 'apply' the plugin:
+This plugin for Gradle allows you to generate all sort of text output.<br>
+To use it, simply include the required JARs via `buildscript {}` and 'apply' the plugin

 ### Quickstart
 I provided a sample here on GitHub.
 Check it out.